-- Enables the use of the new built-in functions: ABS, DECRYPT\BIN, DECRYPT\CHAR, ENCRYPT, GETHINT, MULTIPLY\ALT, and ROUND. - Enables the use of the new built-in functions for Unicode databases: DATE(vargraphic), TIME(vargraphic), TIMESTAMP(vargraphic), GRAPHIC(datetime-expression), GRAPHIC(datetime-expression), GRAPHIC(time-expression), and VARGRAPHIC(datetime-expression). - Enables the use of the new built-in procedures (GET\ROUTINE\SAR and PUT\ROUTINE\SAR). - Adds or applies corrections to WEEK\ISO and DAYOFWEEK\ISO functions on Windows and OS/2 databases. - Applies a correction to table packed descriptors for tables migrated from Version 2 to Version 6. - Creates the view SYSCAT.SEQUENCES.
+- Enables the use of the new built-in functions (ABS, DECRYPT\BIN, DECRYPT\CHAR, ENCRYPT, GETHINT, MULTIPLY\ALT, and ROUND). - Enables the use of the new built-in procedures (GET\ROUTINE\SAR and PUT ROUTINE SAR). - Adds or applies corrections to WEEK\ISO and DAYOFWEEK\ISO functions on Windows and OS/2 databases. - Applies a correction to table packed descriptors for tables migrated from Version 2 to Version 6. - Creates the view SYSCAT.SEQUENCES.